ButlerOS/haskell-jira-client/md2jira/README.md

 # md2jira - Manage Jira Backlog In Markdown

-Use this tool to push your tasks written in markdown to JIRA.
+Use this tool to push your backlog written in markdown to JIRA.

-## Suggested Workflow
+## Usage

 **Create a `project.md` file**